uncomplexlearning/a-level/markdown/cs.md

     - Transactions are applied in a logical order
   - Timestamp ordering
     - A timestamp is recorded when each transaction begins
-    - A timestamp recorded for the last successful read/write
+    - A timestamp recorded for the last successful read/write for each record
     - Database determines whether there will be a loss in data integrity
   - Commitment ordering
     - Tracks conflicts between transactions